-The East Neighborhood serves as a residential hub for Civic Engagement and Social Innovation housing over 300 students.
-Students living in East will gain a greater awareness of social and political issues and engage in programming with faculty and staff to learn skills to be active global citizens and change agents within society.
+East Neighborhood serves as a residential hub for Civic Engagement and Social Innovation housing over 350 first-year students.
+Students living in East will gain a greater awareness of social, cultural, and political issues by engaging in programming with faculty and staff to learn skills to be active global citizens and change agents within society.
 Elon is recognized for its robust curricular and co-curricular experiences that provide students with opportunities to participate in civil discourse, debate, community service, and leadership development in order to address the most pressing issues faced by today’s society.

-East Neighborhood is comprised of three brand new residence halls along with the Isabella Cannon Pavilion and the Kenan Honors Pavilion.
+East Neighborhood is comprised of three new residence halls next to the Jimmy Powell Tennis Center along with the Isabella Cannon Pavilion and the Kenan Honors Pavilion in the Lambert Academic Village.
 All buildings are mixed gender where the rooms include closets and moveable furniture.
 Each floor has a lounge space and community kitchen.
 See a floor plan for one of the new buildings.

 The neighborhood links several First Year Foundation Courses including COR 110: The Global Experience and ENG 110: Writing, Argument & Inquiry, so first year students are taught with peers from within the same residential neighborhood.
 These residentially linked courses have been helpful in building community for students that extends from the classroom to the residence hall and facilitates students’ learning outside of the classroom.

 - Elon College Fellows LLC